bman46/InstagramEmbedDiscordBot/docs/subscribe.md

 # Configuring The Subscribe Module
 This module allows you to use the `/subscribe` command and get automatic updates from accounts.
 This only works in Discord server channels.
-Only administrators and users with the role "InstagramBotSubscribe" (case sensetive) can use commands related to the subscribtion of instagram accounts.
+Only administrators and users with the role "InstagramBotSubscribe" (case-sensitive) can use commands related to the subscription of Instagram accounts.
 The subscriptions are independent of the accounts that the throwaway Instagram accounts follow.

-The bot executable needs acess to a MongoDB database for this module.
-You can host the database yourself or use a online provider.
-This tutorial uses the online provider [MongoDB Atlas](https://www.mongodb.com/atlas/database), please sign up for a account before proceeding.
+The bot executable needs access to a MongoDB database for this module.
+You can host the database yourself or use an online provider.
+This tutorial uses the online provider [MongoDB Atlas](https://www.mongodb.com/atlas/database), please sign up for an account before proceeding.
 > :warning: **Note**: [MongoDB Atlas](https://www.mongodb.com/atlas/database) usage may be [billed](https://www.mongodb.com/pricing), but there is a free tier as of writing this.
 >
 > Alternatively, you may self host MongoDB for free.
 There are plenty of tutorials online for this.